Skip to main content

 Frequently Asked Questions

 Cost estimates on this page reflect general Texas market data and are for informational purposes only.
 Tuition, fees, and total costs vary by school and program.
 Always verify current pricing directly with any school.
 Texas DPS fee schedules are subject to change.
-Last reviewed: March 2026.
+Last reviewed: May 2026.

 Ready to Start Your CDL Journey?